andschneider/set_cpp/README.md

     ./bin/all_tests
     ```

-4) Or test a single card and for visual verifcation:
+4) Or test a single card for visual verifcation:

     ```bash
     ./bin/classifyCard ./images/r_3_o_h_noBorder.jpg